Finite-momentum superconducting states due to odd-frequency Cooper pairing correlations: Normal Green's function

 \section{Normal Green's function}

-The normal Green's function in a uniform superconducting state of the three theoretical models are summarized in this section.
-The result for a conventional superconductor under Zeeman potentials in Sec.~\ref{sec:FFLO} reads,
+The normal Green's functions in the uniform superconducting states of the three theoretical models are summarized in this section.
+The result for a conventional SC under a Zeeman field discussed in Sec.~\ref{sec:FFLO} reads as follows: